-Although the aftermath of the financial crisis of 2007-2009 witnessed the emergence of commercial applications of distributed ledger technology (DLT), namely Blockchain, the birth of DLTs can be traced back several decades.
-A distributed ledger is a cryptographic information protocol developed in the late 1950s and early 1960s for defense purposes, with the objective of distributing data through various repositories so that an attack on any repository would not result in the corruption or total loss of data.
-A few initial projects did make commercial use of distributed ledger technology, but Bitcoin, using its distributed ledger Blockchain, represents the first successful economic application of the technology, allowing the recording of data in an open, distributed, certifiable, and immutable way.
+Although commercially successful applications of distributed ledger technology (DLT) are recent, the birth of DLTs can be traced back several decades3.
+DLT is a cryptographic information protocol developed in the late 1950s and early 1960s for defense purposes, with the objective of distributing data through various repositories so that an attack on any repository would not result in the corruption or total loss of data.
+Additionally to the DLT architecture, Blockchain incorporates several cryptographic developments such as Merkle Hash Trees (Merkle, 1979) and Proof-of-Work (Back, 2002; Dwork & Naor, 1993)4.
+With respect to previous protocols, Blockchain goes a step further in information security by running a parallel digital system without trusted third parties, administered by methods of distributed consensus.